dart-lang/site-www/src/_guides/language/language-tour.md

 <aside class="alert alert-warning" markdown="1">
 **Note:**
 Asynchronous for loops aren't always appropriate.
-Use them only if it's OK for your program to be **unresponsive** until it receives the next value from the stream.
+Use them only if it's OK for your program to do nothing while it waits for values from a single stream.
 </aside>

 An asynchronous for loop has the following form: